SolverMax/Random/HiGHS-testing/Hangs/readme.md

 When the solver hangs, CPU usage drops to zero but the memory usage remains.

-The notebook in this folder is an example of a model where this behaviour occurs.
+The notebook in this folder is an example of a model where this behavior occurs.
 The HiGHS solver stops after about 50 seconds of runtime.

 OS: Windows 11.

-HiGHS: 1.7.0 (though same behaviour occured in 1.5.3)
+HiGHS: 1.7.0 (though same behavior occurred in 1.5.3)

-Python: Same behaviour on several different versions of Python.
+Python: Same behavior on several different versions of Python.